Background: An Electronics Engineer for 28 years

 departments about their specific requirements.

-I have nothing for sale.
-I do not seek
+I have nothing for sale, I do not seek

-sponsorships and I do not accept donations.
+sponsorships and I am not seeking donations.

 You can contact me